patridge/PDRating/component/Details.md

-PDRatingView lets you display an average rating and, optionally, receive a user's rating submission.
+PDRatingView lets you display an average rating and, optionally, collect a user's rating submission on items in your Xamarin.iOS application.

 * Custom rating images.
 * Custom rating scale.